tristantao/mvp2/payload.md

 library(rpart)
 library(rpart.plot)
 ```
 With classification trees, as we previously said, no cleaning of the data needs to be initially done.
-We can right now take any of the explanatory variables in trainData (the columns) and use them to predict survival.
+We can right now take any of the attributes in trainData (the columns) and use them to predict survival.
 Lets build our first model by just picking some variables and then plotting them for easier understanding.

 ```R
 first_rpart <- rpart(Survived ~ Pclass + Sex + Age + SibSp + Parch + Fare, data = trainData, method = "class")
 rpart.plot(first_rpart)
 ```
-As you can see from the plot on the bottom right quadrant of RStudio at each node there is an attribute which splits the data in two.
+As you can see from the plot on the bottom right quadrant of RStudio, at each node there is an attribute which splits the data in two.
 Then at the terminal nodes is a value for survival.
-To see the predictions our model makes for survival of each observation in the Train dataset, we use the predict() function in RStudio.
+To see the predictions our model "first_rpart" makes for the survival of each observation in the Train dataset, we use the predict() function in RStudio.

 ```R
 train_pred <- predict(first.rpart,trainData,type="class")